CSW63 UN OFFICIAL DOCUMENTS & NGO STATEMENTS

 Wednesday, 13 March, 12:30 – 2:00 p.m.

 Laws, policies and attitudes all play a vital role in eradicating child, early and forced marriage and thereby moving the globe closer to achieving the 17 Sustainable Development Goals to transform the world by 2030.
-This event will compare and contrast the successes and setbacks in these key areas in two countries: India and United States.
-See what we can we learn from these two countries as the world continues the push to end child, early and forced marriage and the many other forms of violence to which those abuses leave girls vulnerable.
+Moderated by Mabel van Oranje, founder and chair of Girls Not Brides, this event will compare and contrast the successes and setbacks in these key areas in India and the United States.
+See what we can learn from these two countries as the world continues the push to end child, early and forced marriage and the many other forms of violence to which those abuses leave girls vulnerable.
+Click here to view the event flyer.

-Zonta International side event with the Permanent Mission of Niger to the United Nations, UNICEF USA and UNFPA
+Zonta International side event with the Mission of the Republic of Niger, UNICEF and UNFPA

 Thursday, 14 March, 8:15 – 9:30 a.m.